jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans.rst

 red: make it fail
 #################################################################################

-I add a line to test strings_
+I add a line to test

 .. code-block:: python